 The following July these new roses are planted in designated areas within the grounds.
 These ‘babies’ are then nurtured through feeding, watering, deadheading and spraying at various times of the year.
 The painstaking nurturing of these roses is not only for the benefit of SMCT but to all those who visit and admire the scenic tranquillity that the public come to expect from our grounds.

 Can you discuss your latest research work and what it entails?
 SMCT have a broad range of rose varieties which have been captured and recorded on digital format for our ongoing maintenance records.
-Through the annual rose pruning events and in my daily work, I have informed staff, stakeholders and the general public about the importance of our roses; their parentage, breeders, the association of varieties to each other, and the reasons why the cultivation and development of certain roses are of importance to the community and to the world.
+Through the annual rose pruning events and in my daily work, I have informed team members, stakeholders and the general public about the importance of our roses; their parentage, breeders, the association of varieties to each other, and the reasons why the cultivation and development of certain roses are of importance to the community and to the world.

 This, combined with historical data specific to SMCT, will be of interest to many including rose societies here and abroad.
 This will further our imprint as an organisation that is progressive in our approach to the broader concept of community wellbeing.